LarryTheFatCat/Password-Generator/README.md

 # Todo List
 - Input asking if you want a custom tag file (JSON, TXR, XML, YAML, etc.)
-- Fix random periods in the JOptionPane Text.
 - Implement a way to automatically close out of the JOptionPane if the user does not click Ok in a specific amount of time.
 # Credit and License